mikeoliphant/neural-amp-modeler-lv2/README.md

 Bare-bones implementation of [Neural Amp Modeler](https://github.com/sdatkinson/neural-amp-modeler) (NAM) models in an LV2 plugin.

 There is no user interface.
-Currently the model path is hardcoded in the plugin code [here](https://github.com/mikeoliphant/neural-amp-modeler-lv2/blob/main/src/nam_plugin.cpp).
-Yes, this is suboptimal, but it suffices for testing for now.
-I haven't yet found a way in LV2 to allow the user to select a file without doing a custom UI (which I don't really want to do).
+Setting the model to use requires that you LV2 host supports atom:Path parameters.
+Reaper does not.
+Carla and Ardour do.

+To get the intended behavior, you must run your audio host at the same sample rate the model was trained at (usually 48kHz) - no resampling is done by the plugin.

 ### Compiling